Railbanking: In the United States

-Since railbanking began in 1983, nine railbanked corridors have been approved for reactivation by the Surface Transportation Board (STB).
+Since railbanking began in 1983, less than twenty railbanked corridors have been approved for reactivation by the Surface Transportation Board (STB).
 Some of these reactivated corridors had only short sections reactivated, while others had the entire corridor reactivated.
-Two of these approved have not yet been reopened, though both are in the process (as of March 2010).
 Railbanked corridors are usually utilized as multi-use recreational trails for cyclists, walkers, joggers, snowmobiling, cross country skiing, and horseback riding.

 The land over which railways pass may have many owners—private, rail operator, or governmental—and, depending on the terms under which it was originally acquired, the type of operating rights may also vary.
 Without railbanking, on closure, some parts of a railway's route might otherwise revert to the former owner.
 The owner could reuse them for any purpose, or modify the ground conditions, potentially prejudicing the line's future reuse if required.
 However, the landowner must agree to keep the infrastructure such as bridges and tunnels intact.

 Approximately 85% of the railroad rights-of-way in the United States were acquired by easement from the then-abutting property owners.
 Normally, when the use for an easement is abandoned, the easement is extinguished and the land is not burdened by this adverse use.
 In 1983, Congress passed what is now known as the federal Rails-To-Trails law codified as 16 U.S.C.
 1247(d).
 The federal law took the property rights of property owners throughout the United States for rail trails.
 Several property owners sued the government as the law took property without compensation.
 In 1990, the United States Supreme Court ruled that the property owners were entitled to compensation for the land taken for these rail trails.
 In 1996, the plaintiff was awarded $1.5 million as compensation for the land taken for a trail through his property (see Preseault v.
 U.S., 100 F3d 1525, Fed.
 Cir.
 [1996]).